tim-bits/bughouse_fen_validator/README.md

 ### command line

-	   To check individual FENs in command prompt, replace the FEN value in the line below in pom.xml with yours and execute `mvn exec:java`
+	   To check individual FENs in command prompt, replace the prepopulated FEN value in the line below in your pom.xml with yours and execute mvn exec:java

     	<argument>KrkR4/8/8/8/8/8/8/8 w - - 0 1</argument>

 # Credits

-The bughouse FEN validator is reusing regex validation logic of [chess.js](https://github.com/jhlywa/chess.js), plus additing extra validation rules on top of it.
-The java layer is implemented using nashorn [js-to-java engine](https://github.com/openjdk/nashorn)
+The bughouse FEN validator is reusing regex validation logic of [chess.js](https://github.com/jhlywa/chess.js), plus additing extra validation rules on top of it. <br/> The java layer is implemented using [Nashorn JavaScript engine for Java](https://github.com/openjdk/nashorn)

+# License

+[GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html) except for chess.js which has its on license in the comments of the file header